Last Updated on March 25, 2023

 The credits roll to Elton John’s “Skyline Pigeon.”
 His lyrics about a captive bird turned loose by a prisoner land deep in my heart.
 It’s his original 1968 harpsichord version, and it sounds as if he’s written it for Sarah, or Abigail, or more likely, Anne.
 “The Favourite” is a wild ride and the song strips everything bare, driving home the point that each of these women was a prisoner of a sort, Anne most of all.
 That this is English history.
 Almost.

-The Favourite (2018) stars Olivia Colman, Emma Stone, Rachel Weisz, Mark Gatiss.
-Rated R
+Starring Olivia Colman, Emma Stone, Rachel Weisz, Mark Gatiss.

 If you enjoyed this post, you’ll want to wander over to The Period Films List.
 You’ll especially like the Best Period Dramas: Tudor and Stuart Eras List.
-Also see My Cousin Rachel and The Diary of a Chambermaid.
+Also see our article about the Real Queen Anne, and our post about My Cousin Rachel and The Diary of a Chambermaid.